 4. all answers are correct

-1. result of random enumeration
+1. result of random search

 2. trial and error strategy

-3. often leads to unforeseen consequences
+3. often leads to unintended consequences

 4. all answers are correct

-1. with the development of speech
+1. with speech development

-2. interaction between organism and environment
+2. with the interaction of the body and the environment

 4. all answers are wrong

-20. According to the views of behaviorists:
+20. According to behaviorists:

-1. thought is an internal dialogue
+1. thought is internal dialogue

-2. speech is a thought expressed aloud
+2. speech is a thought expressed out loud

 3. thoughts are always accompanied by implicit movements